 Cholesterol is vital to the human body, but at the same causes heart disease when it is too high.
-Research has shown that black garlic has an excellent ability to lower the bad cholesterol, that is, the LDL cholesterol.
+Research has shown that black garlic has an excellent ability to lower bad cholesterol, that is, LDL cholesterol.
 This ability to lower LDL cholesterol helps to reduce the risk of stroke, heart disease, and premature death.

 Black garlic has a higher concentration of some compounds as compared to raw garlic, such as the S-allyl cysteine compound which is a natural component of raw garlic and a derivative of amino acid cysteine.

 It has been discovered via a scientific study that people who had a daily intake of black garlic extract for a minimum of 3 months had a significant reduction in their LDL while increasing the good cholesterol.
 It was also found out that protein B present in the blood lipids was lowered, which is a strong sign of reducing the risk of heart disease.

 It Helps to Strengthen the Immune System

 For various diseases and infections to be prevented, the immune system has to be strong.
 That is, the stronger the immune system is, the stronger the fight against infections and diseases in the body system.